mynttt/UpdateTool/README.md

 ## Important

-**This tool does not work with the newly released Plex Movie Agent.
+~~**This tool does not work with the newly released Plex Movie Agent.
 Libraries that use this agent will be ignored and not modified.
-Refer to [this issue](https://github.com/mynttt/UpdateTool/issues/28) for more information.**
+Refer to [this issue](https://github.com/mynttt/UpdateTool/issues/28) for more information.**~~ - **Works now with [Beta 1.20.1](https://forums.plex.tv/t/native-plex-agents-allow-access-to-external-provider-ids-for-media-eg-imdb-tmdb-tvdb/619090/129)!**

 **Rare database corruption appears to be fixed now.**